projectblacklight/blacklight_cql/README.md

 Provides for CQL search queries that map to Solr and Blacklight fields. http://www.loc.gov/standards/sru/specs/cql.html

-= Installation
+## Installation

-Installs as an ordinary gem.

-Rails3/Blacklight3, add
+(Requires Blacklight 5.14+)

+Add to your application's Gemfile:

     gem 'blacklight_cql'

-to app's Gemfile, and run 'bundle install'.
-(Ensure you have at least 1.0.0pre1 if upgrading from Rails2)
+run 'bundle install'.

+Add to your `CatalogController`:

+    include BlacklightCql::ControllerExtension

-Rails2/Blacklight2, last version known good is 0.9.0.
-Add to your local app's environment.rb:
+Add to your `SearchBuilder`:

- config.gem "blacklight_cql", "0.9.0"

-Run "sudo rake gems:install".
+    include BlacklightCql::SearchBuilderExtension

+You may also want to add the optional Explain handler, see below.

 See below for optional configuration to change default behavior.

-You can monitor or install future version releases of blacklight_cql using normal gem mechanisms.

 = Use